 4.1.5 Zone Number Ranges

 In PSS®E, each zone data record has a zone number and a zone name identifier.
-The Chairman of the SSWG allocates zone number ranges, new or amended, with confirmation from SSWG members.
+The Chair of the SSWG allocates zone number ranges, new or amended, with confirmation from SSWG members.
 Each TSP represents their network in the SSWG Cases using allocated zone number ranges.
 Zone numbers from within the TSP’s designated zone range are assigned by the TSP.
 ERCOT represents Resource Entities (REs) and Private Use Networks (PUNs) in the SSWG Cases using zone ranges allocated to ERCOT.
 Zone numbers from within ERCOT’s designated zone range are assigned by ERCOT.
 Zone number range assignments are listed in the Bus/Zone Range Table in Appendix A.

 4.1.6 Owner IDs